jamesrayman/Ero/docs/euclid.md

 Deterministic `point_on` should be implemented somehow.
 We could possibly use a point_on function that seeds the randomness to make it consistently give the same point?

 How should we handle real numbers?
 Should we allow the passing of numerical properties out of Euclid, such as area?
+Should we include a complete arithmetic system?

 What is a complete list of figure types we want?
 What about non-figure types?
 To what extent are non-figure types usable in Euclid?